App-vNext/Polly/README.md

 Polly is a .NET resilience and transient-fault-handling library that allows developers to express policies such as Retry, Circuit Breaker, Timeout, Bulkhead Isolation, Rate-limiting and Fallback in a fluent and thread-safe manner.

 Polly targets .NET Standard 1.1 ([coverage](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support): .NET Core 1.0, Mono, Xamarin, UWP, WP8.1+) and .NET Standard 2.0+ ([coverage](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support): .NET Core 2.0+, .NET Core 3.0, and later Mono, Xamarin and UWP targets).
-The nuget package also includes direct targets for .NET Framework 4.6.1 and 4.7.2.
+The NuGet package also includes direct targets for .NET Framework 4.6.1 and 4.7.2.

 For versions supporting earlier targets such as .NET4.0 and .NET3.5, see the [supported targets](https://github.com/App-vNext/Polly/wiki/Supported-targets) grid.